 In the summer of 1066 William of Normandy made preparations for the attack on England.
-To make sure he had enough Normans to defeat Harold, he asked the men of Poitou, Burgundy, Brittany and Flanders to help.
+To make sure he had enough Normans to defeat Harold of Wessex, he asked the men of Poitou, Burgundy, Brittany and Flanders to help.
 William also arranged for soldiers from Germany, Denmark and Italy to join his army.
 In exchange for their services, William promised them a share of the land and wealth of England.
 William also managed to enlist the support of the Pope in his campaign to gain the throne of England.
 These negotiations took all summer.
 William also had to arrange the building of the ships to take his large army to England.
 About 700 ships were ready to sail in August but William had to wait a further month for a change in the direction of the wind.
 (3)

 In early September Harold heard that King Hardrada of Norway had invaded northern England.
 The messenger told Harold that Hardrada had come to conquer all of England.
 It is said that Harold replied: "I will give him just six feet of English soil; or, since they say he is a tall man, I will give him seven feet."
 With Hardrada was Harold's brother, Tostig, and 300 ships.
 Harold and what was left of his army headed north.
 Hardrada and his men entered the Humber and on 20th September defeated Morcar's army at Gate Fulford.
 Four days later the invaders took York.
 On the way Harold heard that the earls of Mercia and Northumbria had been defeated and were considering changing sides.